Donor Retention Strategies: Six Tips to Encourage Recurring Giving

 Even though Facebook is the most popular social media platform, don’t forget to alternate between the others so you don’t overwhelm one audience.

 5. Go beyond social media outreach

-If you’ve exhausted online efforts, or simply want to extend your reach, it might be time to get back to the basics.
-A handwritten letter, personalized email, or phone call or text can be a refreshing change from online dialogue.
+If you’ve exhausted online efforts, or simply want to make sure to extend your reach, it might be time to get back to the basics.
+A handwritten letter, personalized email, or phone call or text can be a refreshing change from the online dialogue.

-Contacting your donors individually instead of posting something en masse on social media also shows you truly care about the individuals supporting your cause.
+Contacting your donors individually instead of posting something en masse on social media also makes it feel like you truly care about the donors supporting your nonprofit organization or cause.

 A low-effort way to spread the word offline is to create a flyer of your GoFundMe and post it around your community.
 You can even ask some of your favorite local businesses if they would be willing to post your flyer in their shop.